snehalchavan96/QuickCart/README.md

-# QuickCart : Shop Smart
+# QuickKart : Shop Smart

 A Java-based e-commerce platform enabling product listing, cart management, and order processing with a responsive interface for users and admins.